-5.6 Children's Concerns
+7.6 Children's Concerns

-Bridlington School recognises that a child centred approach is an essential part of effective safeguarding practice and that listening to children and young people is central to safeguarding them against abuse and neglect.
+Bridlington School recognises that a child centred approach is an essential part of effective safeguarding practice and that listening to children and young people is central to safeguarding them against abuse, exploitation and neglect.
 We will seek to develop resilience in the children and ensure that they are aware that they can seek help and support, how this can be accessed and that their concerns will be treated seriously.

-All staff realise the difficulties children and young people may have in telling somebody they've been abused and recognise how important it is for staff to understand abuse and how to respond to concerns about it.
+All staff realise the difficulties children and young people may have in sharing concerns (e.g., in relation to abuse, exploitation, neglect and recognise how important it is for staff to understand abuse and how to respond to concerns about it.
 Staff will also need to be able to determine how best to build trusted relationships with children and young people which facilitate communication.